Skip to content

 vstest_rl_pipeline_runhistory_11

-The job run contains information of each pipeline step.
-RapiseLauncher is a step doing Rapise installation and test set launch.
+The job run contains information about each pipeline step.
+RapiseLauncher is the step that performs Rapise installation and test set launch.

 vstest_rl_pipeline_runhistory_12

-Also you may find testing reports and videos in the SpiraTeam:
+Also, you can find testing reports and videos in SpiraTeam:

 vstest_rl_pipeline_runhistory_13

-Log files and videos are in the Test Run Attachments tab:
+Log files and videos are located in the Test Run Attachments tab:

 vstest_rl_pipeline_runhistory_14